PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 Fastest is no-try-catch
 ```

 Wow!
-The no-try-catch version of `divieByAndSum` is nearly four times faster than the no-collections version, and it's 40 times faster than our original function.
+The no-try-catch version of `divideByAndSum` is nearly four times faster than the no-collections version, and it's 40 times faster than our original function.

 Allowing V8 to inline our functions can be very powerful indeed.